 Biography

-Paul remains active in composition, having pieces performed in concerts at venues like John Zorn's The Stone, on multiple tours of historic carillons throughout North America, Europe, and Asia, and an installation at the Massachusetts Museum of Contemporary Art.
-His work Into Winters' Grey for soprano and large ensemble, was premiered by the Eastman School of Music's Musica Nova, with Conductor Brad Lubman and Soprano Soloist Tony Arnold.
+Paul is active as a composer, having pieces performed in portrait concerts at venues such as John Zorn's The Stone, on multiple tours of historic carillons throughout North America, Europe, and Asia, and an installation at the Massachusetts Museum of Contemporary Art.
+He serves as Assistant Professor of Composition and Audio Arts at the Pennsylvania State University, where he teaches Composition, Recording and Live Engineering, and Electronic Music, and is proud to be an Elseways Media founding artist.

 Photo by Gerry Szymanski